 5. Be transparent

 Set up the evaluation ranges – how do you define different levels of importance?
 Try to quantify the importance to make it measurable and clear for assessments.

 6. Be consistent

 Keep to the same list of topics when talking to different stakeholders and assessing different impacts.
 Ideally, have the same names and definitions to present.
 If the tools allow that, use the same evaluation methods to measure importance, or at least the same endpoints.

 7. Document it

 Do document clearly what and how you did.
 Notes, surveys, minutes, evaluation forms, reports, literature review tables – store it all.
-That will help you immensely further in building the strategy, reporting, going smoothly through audits shall they happen, and in more distant future – in re-assessment.
+That will help you immensely further in building the strategy, reporting, and going smoothly through audits shall they happen, and in the more distant future – in re-assessment.